marcolorenzi/marcolorenzi.github.io/_pages/cv.md

 ======
 ### Personal Awards:

+- 2024.
+UNICANCER Innovation Award for the project Federated-PET\
+*Co-PI with Prof. Olivier Humbert (Centre Antoine Lacassagne, France)*
 - 2020-2028.
 Chair holder at 3IA Côte d’Azur (axis Core Elements of AI).
 - 2018-2024.
 Inria Research and Doctoral Supervision Award (RIPEC).
 - 2018.
 Outstanding reviewer  of the conference NeurIPS 2018.
 - 2015.
 Second position ex-aequo for the 2015 ERCIM Cor Baayen Award.\
 *Most promising European young researcher in computer science and applied mathematics*
-- 2011 Erbsmann Award Honorable Mention, Conference IPMI/ *One of the most prestigious awards of the medical imaging community*
+- 2011 Erbsmann Award Honorable Mention, Conference IPMI\
+*One of the most prestigious awards of the medical imaging community*

 ### As Research Director: